TacklePika/MemoryGameProject/1README.md

 - Images are crucial for a memory game.
 - They must be clear and eye-catching to capture children's attention.
 - They need to be distinct and easily identifiable so the player can remember them.
-- Image size is optimised with particular consideration to fit on mobile devices as this is likely to be the platform where children will play the game with.
+- Image size is optimised with particular consideration to fit on mobile devices as this is likely to be the main platform where children will play the game with.
 - Animal images are chosen for young children which they might already be familiar with.

 ## Wireframe